AleksPh/AleksPh/README.md

 Currently, I am a 3rd-year student at [Taras Shevchenko National University of Kyiv](https://www.univ.kiev.ua/), Faculty of Computer Science and Cybernetics, majoring in **Informatics**.

 I specialize in data analysis, process automation, and building insightful dashboards.
-Strong mathematical background and hands-on experience with SQL, BI tools, APIs, and Python allow me to transform raw data into actionable insights.
+Strong mathematical background and hands-on experience with SQL, BI tools, JavaScript, and Python allow me to transform raw data into actionable insights.

 ---